ErikOnBike/CodeParadise/README.md

 ### Load ServerEnvironment

 The ServerEnvironment should be run from a Pharo7+ image.
-In the future other platforms like Cuis will probably supported as well.
+In the future other platforms like Cuis will probably be supported as well.

 Loading the ServerEnvironment can be done using:
 ```Smalltalk